-- We will ensure we have a strong supply of staff to meet the needs of the people in our community, working alongside partner organisations to plug job and skills gaps and plan for the workforce of the future. - We will work with other organisations to share responsibilities, trusting them to support us in delivering high-quality work such as assessments and reviews and helping improve the pace and continuity of support for you.
+• We will ensure we have a strong supply of staff to meet the needs of the people in our community, working alongside partner organisations to plug job and skills gaps and plan for the workforce of the future.

 Nanci's care workers dress her wounds now, she does everything through one visit, so she doesn't have to keep answering the door and changing her plans.